 To make pastry:

-1. In a mixing bowl, beat the flours, custard powder, sugar and butter on low speed ~ until crumbly.
+1. In a mixing bowl, add plain flour, cornflour, custard powder, sugar and butter.
+Beat on low speed until crumbly.
 (I prefer using hand to mix.)

-2. Add egg yolk mixture; mix until all the ingredients cling together.
+2. Add egg yolk mixture and mix until all the ingredients come together.

-4. Cling wrap and chill dough for 30 minutes.
+3. Cling wrap and chill dough for at least 30 minutes.
 (I usually shape it into a ball and flatten it before wrapping.)

-5. Roll dough to fit a 23cm (9″) flan tin or if you’re making tartlet, shape dough to fit 7.5cm tartlet tins.
-Chill for 30 minutes.
+4. Roll dough to fit a 23cm (9″) flan tin or if you’re making tartlet, shape dough to fit 7.5cm tartlet tins.
+Chill for at least 30 minutes.
 (For large tart, I prefer rolling the dough between 2 cling films – makes my life easy!)

-6. Preheat oven to 190oC.
-Bake pastry blind with beans on greaseproof paper for 10 minutes.
+5. Blind bake pastry in preheat 190oC oven for 10 minutes.
 (For me, I freeze the dough for 15 minutes hence eliminate the use of beans. ~I’m lazy!)

-7. Remove beans and reduce oven temperature to 180oC, bake for 5 minutes more.
+6. Remove beans and reduce oven temperature to 180oC.
+Then bake for additional 5 minutes.

-8. Remove from oven and cool completely on wire rack before filling.
+7. Remove pastry from oven and let it cool completely before filling.

 To make custard:

-1. Combined custard powder, cornflour and sugar in a bowl.
-Add egg yolk and 100ml milk; stir with a whisk until smooth.
+1. Place custard powder, cornflour and sugar in a bowl.
+Add egg yolk and 100ml milk.
+Whisk until smooth.

-2. Place remaining milk, cream and butter in a heavy-based pot and bring to the boil.
+2. Place the remaining milk, whipping cream and butter in a saucepan.
+Bring to the boil.

-3. Slowly add the custard powder mixture; stirring continuously over medium heat until it thickens.
+3. Very slowly add the custard powder mixture.
+Stirring continuously over medium low heat until custard thickens.

-4. Cook over low heat, stirring with a whisk for about 2 minutes.
+4. Cook an additional 2 minutes over low heat while stirring with a whisk.

-5. Remove from heat and stir in the vanilla paste or extract.
+5. Remove from heat and add vanilla paste or extract.
+Mix well.

-If not using immediately, dot some butter or dust some icing sugar on custard surface to prevent a layer of skin forming.
-Stir mixture until smooth before using.
+Note: If you’re not using the custard immediately, make sure to dot some butter/dust some icing sugar on custard surface to prevent a layer of skin from forming.
+I usually cover the surface with cling film.
+Remember to stir mixture before using.

-1. Immediately pour custard into the pastry shell and set aside to cool.
+1. Pour custard into the pastry shell and set aside to cool.

 Have a lovely vanilla day!